PhumlaniDev/Demo---Mock-Exam/README.md

 ## Question

 What could be inserted at // 1, which will make the object referred to by obj eligible for Garbage Collection?

+## My Understanding

+An object is avalaible for garbage collection when the referrence is assigned to null, meaning the referrence is not used.